 Bowel resection is surgery to remove all or parts of the small or large intestine (bowel).
 This is done to treat conditions such as intestinal bleeding, blockages, inflammation, or infections.
 It may also be done to remove large polyps (growths) or early signs of tumors in the intestines.
-In a bowel resection, your healthcare provider makes an incision in the abdomen.
-The amount of intestine removed depends on the reason why this surgery is needed.
-An ileostomy or colostomy, which is an opening in the abdomen to drain bowel movement into a bag, may also be made.
+The amount of intestine removed depends on the reason this surgery is needed.
+An ileostomy or colostomy may also be made.
+This is an opening in the abdomen to drain bowel movement into a bag.

 - You have a fever.

 - You have chills, a cough, or feel weak and achy.

 - You are unable to have a bowel movement.

 - You have questions or concerns about your condition or care.

 You may need any of the following:

 - Medicines may make it easier for you to have a bowel movement.
 You may need this medicine to treat or prevent constipation.